KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     potentially in consultation with other team members who work closely with the staff member being reviewed.

-4. Additionally Considerations
+4. Additional Considerations

-    In addition the above performance reviews, team members will get weekly regular input and feedback on their work and progress during [*One-on-One Individual Meetings*](#one-on-one-individual-meetings).
+    In addition to the performance reviews above, team members will receive regular weekly input and feedback on their work and progress during [*One-on-One Individual Meetings*](#one-on-one-individual-meetings).
 Furthermore, reviews are
     additional opportunities to discuss training needs and opportunities for skill development.